-- " If the throttle cable play does not meet specifications: - Adjust the play in the throttle cable. ◄ ( p.
-149)
+- " If the throttle cable play does not meet the specified value: - Adjust the play in the throttle cable.
+A (IP p.
+160)

 Danger of poisoning Exhaust gases are toxic and inhaling them may result in unconsciousness and/or death.

 - When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in an enclosed space without an effective exhaust extraction system. - Start the engine and let it run idle.
 Move the handlebar to and fro over the entire steering range.